sonic-net/SONiC/doc/event-alarm-framework/event-alarm-framework.md

 The framework will sanity check the user selected severity profile and merges it with static_event_map.

-The selected severity profile will be "active" after a reboot.
+The selected severity profile will be "active" after a reboot and merged with the static_event_map.

 To "remember" the selected custom profile across reboots, an internal symlink points to the selected custom profile.